-Hashem has moved to start has own group at Oxford University’s Radcliffe Department of Medicine.
+Hashem moved to start his own group at Oxford University’s Radcliffe Department of Medicine.

 Paula moved to MRC LMB as a founding member of the core bioinformatics facility.

-Sunghee stayed with us in autumn 2016 and is now back to her research professor position at Soongsil University in Seoul.
+Sunghee is now back at Soongsil University in Seoul.

 Qian joined Adaptimmune as a bioinformatics scientist.

 Erin moved on to do a PhD in Andreas Bender’s group at Cambridge University’s Department of Chemistry

 Manuela was staying with us in 2013 as part of our collaboration with her main lab at UCL led by Vincent Plagnol.
 Manuela has moved on to become a data scientist at ARM.